Dalimil/Find-and-Replace-Browser-Extension/README.md

 ## Project Specification (TODO -> convert to dissertation report)

-## Development

 ### Component Overview
-There should be an extension background page with a content script that is programmatically injected into the page whenever the user triggers 'find & replace'.

-TODO: Explain security scopes, TODO: Explain permissions set in manifest and motivation behind the `activeTab` permission https://developer.chrome.com/extensions/activeTab#motivation  (we are not requesting chrome.tabs permission)

-Instead of searching for a one text occurrence at a time, we want to match the behaviour of modern text editors and show the user all matches at once using text highlighting.
-We therefore only perform the search once (meaning everytime search parameters change), because later actions (find next/prev, replace one/all) will simply work with the text occurrences we already found.

 #### Component Lifecycle
 Our background page is only a single JavaScript file that sets up all required events and starts listening to incoming message connections.
 Whenever the extension icon is clicked (or the launch keyboard shortcut pressed), our UI widget pops up.
 The widget can be closed/destroyed by the user anytime, so it first registers itself with our background page, so that the background page can see when the message port disconnects (when the widget is closed).